3339rasmusege/ald-automotive-styleguide/README.md

 To create a new .css file for a new styleguide variation, create a folder here:
 `/src/scss/<foldername>`
 Include the `main.scss` file and a `variables.scss` file for the necessary scss theme configurations.
 See the example inside `/src/scss/examplevariation/`.
+The example files is set up to use the SCSS files from the `/src/scss/default/`-folder with its own variables defined in the local `variables.scss` file.
+This way you can use the default styling and extend as necessary.
+I recommend adding any extra files that should only be included for an individual variation in its local folder (ex. `src/scss/examplevariation/`) and `@import` it to the local `main.scss`.

+## Github Pages docs
 The builded files in the 'docs' folder is for hosting the styleguide on Github Pages.

 ## Naming convention